 The people behind the GBI

 Michael is the originator and founder of the first GBI back in 2008, where he set-up a first charity ride with more than 60 people, cycling from Düsseldorf in Germany to Newbury in the UK, and raising more than 20.000 Euro of funds.

-In 2009 Oliver joined the GBI community as cyclist, since 2014 he took over different roles in the GBI organisation.
+In 2009 Oliver joined the GBI community as cyclist and after falling in love with the event he engaged himself in different roles in the GBI organisation since 2014.

 Prior to the tour he acts as location sout and checks for adequate accommodation for hundreds of people as well as for the hotel rooms at all stages to ensure a relaxing sleep.

 Andreas is the chief logistics officer of the GBI Europe tour.
 He and his team are taking care of the transportation of participant luggage as well as the matresses and tents for the camp accommodation.